The United States Is Close To A Recession

 Claims

-4. Look for the Fed to take steps to fight inflation – this indicates some sector is overheating.
+4. Look for the Fed to take steps to fight inflation – this indicates some sectors are overheating.

 5. Remember that none of the above factors have happened yet!

 And lastly, let’s remember that the election of Donald Trump did not create a stock market crash, as David Stockman predicted.
-The stock market, in contrast to the flaming Twitter-sphere, has been in one of its quietest periods in recent history.
+In contrast to the flaming Twitter-sphere, the stock market has been in one of its quietest periods in recent history.

 AMERICAT STOCK MAN PIC